oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 Development mode should NOT be used in production installations!
 ```

 It is clear Vault is running in _dev mode_, meaning it short-circuits a lot of setup to insecure defaults, which helps for the experimentation.
 Data is stored encrypted in-memory and lost on every restart.
-Copy the _Unseal Key_, as we are going to use it to test Vault sealing.
+Copy the _Unseal Key_, as you will use it to test Vault sealing.
 Connect to the container and explore some vault commands:

 ```shell
 docker exec -it my-vault /bin/sh